 At AviAssist, ICAO standards are our standards.
 Participants will be issued with an individual and uniquely numbered certificate of completion upon meeting all certification criteria.

-The 2022 edition will take place from 15 - 16 September at the AviAssist Safety Promotion Centre - Rwanda, directly after the Aviation Africa conference in Kigali.
+The 2023 edition will take place from 17 - 18 October at the AviAssist Safety Promotion Centre - Rwanda, in Kigali.
 The ASPC-Rwanda in Kigali is housed at the College of Science and Technology of the University of Rwanda.

 WHO SHOULD ATTEND?